drocheam/optrace/docs/source/usage/raytracer.rst

 * All apertures are modeled as diffracting elements.
 * The aperture stop must be explicitly defined as a surface within the optical setup.

+Another issue is that bending leads to large angle rays.
+The use of image rendering with automatic extent is discouraged, as these rays lead to drastically increased automatically set sizes.
+Provide the image size manually, see :numref:`rimage_rendering`.

 Given these restrictions and the experimental status of the feature, HURB requires explicit activation.
 To enable HURB, set :python:`use_hurb=True` during the raytracer initialization: